jieny/solutions/README.md

 -

 <h4><pre>A.&nbsp;&nbsp;Packaging Tutorial</pre></h4>
-<ol>The packaging tutorial written by Yi can optionally start the packaging journey of Windows 11 23H2, 22H2, Windows 10, and Windows Server 2022.
+<ol>The packaging tutorial written by Yi can optionally start the packaging journey of Windows 11 24H2, 23H2, Windows 10 22H2, and Windows Server 2025, 2022.
 Different packaging versions are available.</ol>

 <h4><pre>B.&nbsp;&nbsp;Encapsulation Script</pre></h4>
 <ol>Developed using the PowerShell language, it follows an open source license and can be distributed arbitrarily without copyright restrictions.</ol>